How many times has this happened to you:

 Being one of your preferred clients, you offer to drop everything in order to check the file you built for them, but can not see the problem they are talking about.

-After about 30-60 minutes of verbal freak-out on the phone, as your client is getting more-and-more certain that you aren’t the genius designer they thought you were… more likely, you are the reason they are about to lose that big account/promotion… all because of a crap file they trusted you to design for them, even thought you might have mentioned that WORD/PPT are not proper design tools… but they didn’t have the budget nor the time to invest into buying/learning InDesign or Illustrator (who uses those programs, anyway?), you ask them this one simple question: can you send me the file you are looking at so I can see the problem?
+After about 30-60 minutes of verbal freak-out on the phone, as your client is getting more-and-more certain that you aren’t the genius designer they thought you were (more likely, you are the reason they are about to lose that big account/promotion… all because of a crap file they trusted you to design for them, even thought they completely ignored your initial comments that WORD/PPT are not proper design tools… but they didn’t have the budget nor the time to invest into buying/learning InDesign or Illustrator (who uses those programs, anyway?), you ask them this one simple question: can you send me the file you are having trouble with at so I can see the problem?

 You wait for the email attachment to come in… and when it does, you notice that they sent you a PDF file.